billroy/bitlash-commander/README.md

 - property editor
 	- for button group: decode array attributes from property editor
+		- BUG: editing of array attributes is broken
 	- broadcast control updates
 		- delete the control, force the id, and broadcast update -- deleting control requires a separate command?  or a null value?